HomeEnterprise ITArtificial IntelligenceEnterprises shift from AI pilots to AI-native operations, says STL Digital CEO Naveen Bolalingappa

 Advertisement

 According to Bolalingappa, this evolution places greater emphasis on trust, transparency and sustainability in enterprise technology choices.
-He said these factors are becoming non-negotiable as companies select long-term partners and platforms in an environment of rising regulatory scrutiny and cyber risk.
+He said these factors are becoming non-negotiable as companies select long-term partners and platforms in an environment of rising regulatory scrutiny and risk.

 “At STL Digital, we believe the way forward lies in bringing together intelligence, agility and trust,” Bolalingappa said.
 He added that combining AI, cloud, cybersecurity and engineering capabilities can help enterprises adopt new technologies while remaining aligned with real business outcomes.